What Is Mediation?

 An experienced contractor lawyer in Tampa, who has participated in many mediations will provide you with important insights during the process.
 Should a settlement not be reached, your lawyer can also provide counsel on other methods of solving disputes, like arbitration and litigation.
 Having a Tampa contractor attorney that knows you and your company will give you more insight on all possible outcomes involving disputes.

-At Trent Cotney, P.A., we have years of experience working in construction law, and understand the importance of a solid and trustworthy relationship with each and every one of our clients.
+At Cotney Construction Law, we have years of experience working in construction law, and understand the importance of a solid and trustworthy relationship with each and every one of our clients.

 For more information, please contact our office at 813.579.3278 or submit our contact request form to schedule a consultation with a contractor lawyer.